arviz-devs/arviz/doc/source/contributing/developer_guide.md

 ### Gallery Examples
 Gallery examples are not required but encouraged.
-Examples are compiled into the arviz documentation website.
-The [examples](https://github.com/arviz-devs/arviz/tree/main/examples) directory can be found in the root of the arviz git repository.
+Examples are compiled into the ArviZ documentation website.
+The [examples](https://github.com/arviz-devs/arviz/tree/main/examples) directory can be found in the root of the ArviZ git repository.

 ## Documentation